sergejsha/tinybus/README.md

 =======
 A lightweight event bus with easy to use API optimized for Android.

- - small footprint
- - easy to use
+TinyBus
+ - simplifies communication between Activities and Fragments
+ - simplifies events exchange between background and Main Thread
+ - simplifies consumption of standard system events (like Battery Level, Connection State etc.)
+ - removes unneccessary interfaces and direct component dependencies
+ - is annotation based (no requiremens to method names, no interfaces to implement)

+Why TinyBus?
+Because
- - optimized for startup and event dispatching
+ - it's fast (optimized for startup and event dispatching)
+ - it's small (< 25K jar)
+ - it's well tested (> 50 junit tests)
+ - it's fun to use

-Version 2 changes
+Changes in Version 2
 =======

 1. You don't need to create bus instance and implement any interfaces.
 Just use ```TinyBus.from(Context)``` method to access a bus instance creted for you. ```BusDepot``` interface became deprecated.
 2. You can ```post()``` events from any threads.
 They all will be delivered in main thread to your subscribers.
-3. You can annotate a method with @Subscribe(Mode.Background).
+3. You can annotate a method with ```@Subscribe(Mode.Background)```.
 All such subscribers will be called in a single background thread.
-4. You can ```wire()``` standard events emitters which will ```post()``` system events for you.
+4. You can ```wire()``` standard events emitters which will listen to system events and ```post()``` them into yout bus.
 Check out example application for more details.

 Performance comparison tests
 =======
 ![tinybus][3]

-Executed on Galaxy Nexus device with Android 4.3 (Dalvik).
+Executed on Galaxy Nexus device with Android 4.3 (Dalvik) with switched off screen.

-Usage example
+Getting started
 =======

 ```java